Theme and Plugins Localization

 Option 2) Downloading translations for WordPress manually

 If you prefer to download the .mo files for WordPress manually, go to the WordPress localization project.

 To enable localization for your language, you need to do two things:

 - Set the language locale file in the Locale file name column.

-- Download the WordPress locale file and save it to wp-includes/languages.
+- Download the WordPress locale file and save it to wp-includes/languages or wp-content/languages.
 The download links are provided in the table above (click on the language name).